14H034160212/Xtracta_interview_question/README.md

 #### The support Python environment is Python 3.

 ## Current questions
-1. After joining the list A and list B, I got an empty list.
+1. After joining the word list from invoice.txt and suppliername list from suppliername.txt, I got an empty list.
 So, I am confused about the what is the meaning of supplier name in the invoice.txt.